The Best Ways To Learn Power BI

 2. Understand the Basics of Power BI

 Before diving into complex topics, it’s essential to grasp the core components of Power BI: Power BI Desktop, Power BI Service, and Power BI Mobile.
+Each part plays a role in creating and sharing reports.

 Start by exploring the user interface, learning how to import data from Excel or databases, and understanding how to clean and transform data using Power Query Editor.
+At this stage, developing an understanding of tables, relationships, and basic data modelling is crucial.

 3. Choose the Right Learning Path for You